College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 - stimulate the market and provider base to support ongoing quality improvement

-- develop a stronger FE offer through improving the quality of FE provision and learner outcomes, including progression to level 3 qualifications
+- develop a stronger FE offer through improving the quality of FE provision and learner outcomes, including progression to level 3 and beyond qualifications

 - better meet local and national skills priorities and improve labour market outcomes for learners